 They became proficient kayakers on Ko Phangan, D is as good as us and just as confident on the water.

-They tried real archery in Kuala Lumpur, something they’ve been desperate to try since a friend produced home-made bows and arrows for them back home.
+The kids tried real archery in Kuala Lumpur, something they’ve been desperate to try since a friend produced home-made bows and arrows for them back home.

-They have played boules, Laos and Thai volleyball.
+As a family we have played boules, Laos and Thai volleyball.

 I will never forget them both dancing standing on kayaks as we floated down the rapids while new Korean friends sang Gangnam Style for them.